 A charge is the ability to repel a similar entity or to attract an opposite one located at a known distance.
-This is achieved through an electrostatic field, permeating through the surrounding free space of the charge.
-In an atom, electrons carry negative charges and protons positive ones, equal in magnitude.
+This is achieved through an electrostatic field, permeating the surrounding free space of the charge.
+In an atom, electrons carry negative charges and protons positive ones, with all charges being equal in magnitude.
 The energy developed by charges under electrostatic forces is the potential.
-A group of negative charges is gathered together and separated from another gathered group of positive charges, create a potential difference or voltage or electric tension; this property pushes electrons to flow throughout the conducting material, generating an electric current.
-Normally this current flows steadily in the circuit, it is known as direct current (DC).
+A group of negative charges gathered and separated from another gathered group of positive charges create a potential difference or voltage or electric tension; this property pushes electrons to flow throughout the conducting material, generating an electric current.
+Normally this current flows steadily in the circuit and is known as direct current (DC).

-A conductor rod traversed by an electric current has the ability to attract some metallic materials: in fact, a magnetic field is generated around the rod.
+A conductor rod traversed by an electric current can attract some metallic materials: in fact, a magnetic field is generated around the rod.
 This field is generated in higher strength through a solenoid consisting of many tightened coils.
 Magnetic field lines piercing any physical surface develop a magnetic flux.
-The rate change in magnetic flux leads to creation of an induced emf, hence to an induced current, acting to oppose to this flux change.
+The rate change in magnetic flux leads to the creation of an induced emf, hence to an induced current acting to oppose this flux change.
 This is Faraday’s law, the basis of electricity production based on magnetism.
-A particular change of flux may occur by rotating a closed loop within a uniform magnetic field; this generates an oscillating emf and current, this latter is known as alternating current (AC).
+A change in flux may occur by rotating a closed loop within a uniform magnetic field; this generates an oscillating emf and current known as alternating current (AC).

-Three main components are used in circuits, a resistor dissipating power, a capacitor storing electric energy and an inductor storing magnetic energy.
+Three main components are used in circuits: a resistor dissipating power, a capacitor storing electric energy, and an inductor storing magnetic energy.
 The existence of inductors and capacitors in an AC circuit decreases the average power supplied by the emf source due to the lag between instantaneous current and voltage.

-Unit 5 – Vibration theory and Waves
+Unit 5 – Vibration Theory and Waves

 Study Goals

-On completion of this unit, you will be able to …
+On completion of this unit, you will be able to

-… calculate the natural frequency and the response of a free vibrating system.
+calculate the natural frequency and the response of a free vibrating system.

-… determine the steady state response of a forced vibrating system.
+determine the steady state response of a forced vibrating system.

-… understand the concept and types of waves and their propagation.
+understand the concept and types of waves and their propagation.

-… deal with the superposition of waves.
+apply the superposition of waves.

-5. Vibration theory and Waves
+5. Vibration Theory and Waves

 Introduction

-Energy does never disappear.
-It converts constinuously from a form to another, or maybe it switches back and forth, and thus alternately between two distinct forms, namely between kinetic and potential form.
-This alternating switch will lead to a repetitive motion, termed vibrations or oscillations.
-In some applications, repetitve motion is requested like pistons strokes in internal combustion engines cycles or like repetitive cycles of motion of a kid in a swing, but in others this phenomenon is to be avoided such as oscillations of a diesel engine on its chassis, or vibrations of a car’s steering wheel at a certain speed of the car’s engine.
+Energy never disappears.
+It converts continuously from one form to another, or even switches back-and-forth and thus alternately between two distinct forms, namely between kinetic and potential.
+This alternating switch will lead to a repetitive motion, termed “vibrations” or “oscillations”.
+In some applications, repetitive motion is required, like piston strokes in internal combustion engines or repetitive cycles of motion of a child in a swing.
+But in other applications, this phenomenon is to be avoided, such as oscillations of a diesel engine on its chassis or vibrations of a car’s steering wheel at a certain speed.

-This unit is devoted in its first half to discuss and analyze vibrating motion of single coordinate systems, to establish the equation of motion and deduce the natural frequency and response, and also to study the system’s behaviour under an external harmonic force.
-This analysis helps at defining the status of the system and thus to conclude about a design favorizing or not the vibrating motion, upon application.
+The first half of this unit is devoted to the discussion and analysis of vibrating motions of single coordinate systems, to establish the equation of motion and deduce the natural frequency and response, and to study the system’s behavior under an external harmonic force.
+This analysis helps to define the status of the system and thus helps us decide whether a design should favor vibrating motion or not.

-The second half of the actual units, consists in dealing with waves in general, knowing that oscillations consitiute a particular case of mechanical wave signals.
-Longitudinal and transverse waves will be discussed, also the speed of propagation of waves upon type, as well as Doppler effect when the wave source and eave detector are displacing.
-Finally, operations on multiple waves, particularly superposition of waves, will be the last topic in this unit.
+The second half of this unit is concerned with waves in general, knowing that oscillations constitute a particular case of mechanical wave signals.
+Longitudinal and transverse waves will be discussed, also the speed of wave propagation depending on type, as well as the Doppler effect when the wave source and wave detector are moving relative to each other.
+Finally, operations on multiple waves, particularly the superposition of waves, will be the last topic in this unit.